Fraud Blocker

 Role-Based Access and Personalization

-Different teams, billing, claims, retention, and complaints need different information.
+Different teams with billing, claims, retention, and complaints need different information.
 A well-designed knowledge system allows leaders to set permissions so each group sees only what’s relevant to their role.

 Role-based access: